p0chitaa/resume-information/raw-files/Andrew Bonde Comprehensive Resume.md

 # Andrew Bonde
 ajbonde@oakland.edu | (248)-909-9977

 > I am not very sure what else you are looking for in this comprehensive resume.
-Please do not hesitate to reach out if you wish to know something that is not this or my previous resume.
+Please do not hesitate to reach out if you wish to know something that is not present in this or my previous resume.
 Thanks a ton!

 <br>